 In October 2009, the University of East Anglia established a Centre for African Art and Archaeology to reflect the strong convergence of research and teaching interests related to Africa, in the School of Art History and World Art Studies.

-Currently, seven members of the School of Art History and World Art Studies and the Sainsbury Research Unit (SRU) belong to the Centre, with primary research interests in the visual and material culture of Africa.
+Currently, nine members of the School of Art History and World Art Studies and the Sainsbury Research Unit (SRU) belong to the Centre, with primary research interests in the visual and material culture of Africa.
 African arts also play a major role in the collections of the Sainsbury Centre (SCVA), which share the School's home in the Norman Foster-designed Sainsbury Centre building.
 The Centre for African Art and Archaeology coordinates this assemblage of interests, bringing together the activities of staff and students to foster the development of research and teaching on the arts, archaeology, and cultural heritage of the African continent.

 Dr Nick Brooks is an environmental scientist who specialises in human-environment interactions and human adaptation to climate change.
 He combines consultancy work on the implications of climate change for human development with research into how human societies responded and adapted to severe and abrupt changes in climate in the past, with a focus on the Middle Holocene period.
 This research focuses on how the reorganisation of the global climate between about 6400 and 5000 years ago may have influenced cultural trajectories in the northern hemisphere subtropics and contributed to the emergence of the world's earliest civilisations.
 Nick co-directs the Western Sahara Project with Joanne Clarke, and has been conducting field-based research into the archaeology and past environments of Western Sahara since 2002.
 Prior to that he conducted geoarchaeological work in the Fezzan region of Libya.
 Nick has a PhD in climatology from UEA's Climatic Research Unit, which examined the links between climate change, land use and drought in the African Sahel.
 Much of Nick's consultancy work is focused on Africa, and recent collaborative research has addressed the implications of climate change for tangible and intangible African heritage.